denbasun/Employee_Management_Project.github.io/README.md

 4.Promotion Toggle: Mark employees for promotion by clicking on their name and filter based on promotion status

-5.Bonus Assignment: Mark employees for an annual bonus by clicking the "Cookie" button
+5.Bonus Assignment: Mark employees for an annual bonus by clicking the "Medal" button